khawjaahmad/cypress-test-data-generator/README.md

 ## Example Tests

-For detailed usage examples, please refer to our [example tests](https://github.com/khawjaahmad/cypress-test-data-generator/tree/main/cypress/e2e) in the `cypress/e2e` directory.
-These tests demonstrate various ways to use the data generator:
+For detailed usage examples, refer to our [example tests](https://github.com/khawjaahmad/cypress-test-data-generator/tree/main/cypress/e2e) in the `cypress/e2e` directory.
+These tests cover:

-- `e2e-plugin.cy.js`: Demonstrates basic usage of the plugin
+- Basic plugin usage
-- `review.cy.js`: Shows how to generate review data
-- `product.cy.js`: Illustrates product data generation
-- `order.cy.js`: Examples of order data generation
-- `user.cy.js`: Demonstrates user data generation
-- `company-generator.cy.js`: Examples of company data generation
-- `medical-record-generator.cy.js`: Demonstrates medical record data generation
-- `travel-itinerary-generator.cy.js`: Shows how to generate travel itinerary data
-- `education-generator.cy.js`: Examples of education data generation
-- `job-listing-generator.cy.js`: Demonstrates job listing data generation
-- `vehicle-generator.cy.js`: Shows how to generate vehicle data
+- Data generation for users, products, orders, reviews, companies, medical records, travel itineraries, education, job listings, and vehicles

-Each file contains multiple test cases that showcase different aspects and options of the data generator.
-These example tests serve as both verification of the plugin's functionality and as practical examples for users.
+Each file demonstrates various aspects and options of the data generator, serving as both functional verification and practical examples for users.

 ## Contributing